-The science goal is the study of the phenomenology and range of processes active on the sun and in the radiation belts.
+The CSSWE science goal was the study of the phenomenology and range of processes active on the sun and in the radiation belts.
 Coronal Mass Ejections (CMEs) are very large structures (billions of tons of particles) containing plasma and magnetic fields that are occasionally expelled from the sun into the heliosphere.
 This violent solar activity is the cause of major geomagnetic disturbances, reflected by space weather, during which the trapped radiation belt electrons have their largest variations.
 There is a strong correlation between CMEs and solar flares, but the correlation does not appear to be a causal one.
 Rather, solar flares and CMEs appear to be separate phenomena, both resulting from relatively rapid changes in the magnetic structure of the solar atmosphere.

 Solar flares are very violent processes in the solar atmosphere that are associated with large energy releases.
 The strongest support for the onset of the impulsive phase is due to magnetic reconnection of existing or recently emerged magnetic flux loops.
 Reconnection accelerates particles, producing proton and electron beams that travel along flaring coronal loops.

 Some of the high-energy solar particles, referred to as Solar Energetic Particles (SEPs), escape from the sun to produce solar energetic particle events.
 The CSSWE mission measured these SEPs with the Relativistic Electron and Proton Telescope integrated little experiment (REPTile) instrument.